TeskaLabs/asab/doc/asab/log.rst

 .. py:currentmodule:: asab

-ASAB configures a standard Python ``logging`` module in a sane way.
+ASAB uses a standard Python ``logging`` module.
-It means that it logs to STDERR when running on a console.
+It means that it logs to ``stderr`` when running on a console and ASAB also provides a syslog integration for background mode of operations.

-Note: Microsecond precision
+Log timestamps are captured with sub-second precision (depending on the system capabilities) and displayed including microsecond part.

 Recommended use